projet-m2-siris-unistra/chatalk/blog/content/blog/security/index.md

 ## Choice for securing conversations

 As it is, we would recommend using hybrid encryption for securing messages and ZRTP for the VoIP communication, in order to be sure to have no problem with the protocols used for exchanging messages.
-If it appears to be possible, we believe it would be far more better to use Signal Protocol, in order to ensure the security level.
+If it appears to be possible, we believe it would be far better to use Signal Protocol, in order to ensure the security level.

 ## Data Redundancy